stefan-jansen/machine-learning-for-trading/README.md

 - How to implement deep NN using Keras, TensorFlow, and PyTorch
 - How to build and tune a deep NN to predict asset price moves

 ### 17:	Recurrent Neural Networks
 ### 18:	Convolutional Neural Networks

+CNNs are named after the linear algebra operation called convolution that replaces the general matrix multiplication typical of feed-forward networks.
+Research into CNN architectures has proceeded very rapidly and new architectures that improve performance on some benchmark continue to emerge frequently.
+CNNs are designed to learn hierarchical feature representations from grid-like data.
+One of their shortcomings is that they do not learn spatial relationships, i.e., the relative positions of these features.
+In the last section, we will outline how Capsule Networks work that have emerged to overcome these limitations.
+More specifically, in this chapter, you will learn:

+- How CNNs use key building blocks to efficiently model grid-like data
+- How to design CNN architectures using Keras and PyTorch
+- How to train, tune and regularize CNN for various data types
+- How to use transfer learning to streamline CNN, even with fewer data
+- How Capsule Networks improve on CNN and may enable a new wave of innovation

 ### 19:	Autoencoders & Generative Adversarial Networks
 ### 20:	Reinforcement Learning